oamg/convert2rhel/tests/integration/README.md

 define testing plans and tests.
 Tests are then executed using the [tmt](https://tmt.readthedocs.io/en/stable/index.html) tool.

 Tests themselves are written mostly in `Python`.
-However one can write the integration test in any other language, eg. in `Bash`.
+However, one can write the integration test in any other language, eg. in `Bash`.

 Finally, you can find out all the integration tests for Convert2RHEL in the